oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 On the other hand, an offline snapshot makes the file-system offline or unavailable for a deterministic time-window till the snapshot is taken.
 While offline snapshots are relatively easy to administer, the inaccessibility to the volume(s)/data is a major disadvantage.

-### Consistency Group
+### Consistency Group / Snapshot Group

 Applications might consume multiple Gluster volumes and might require the resulting snapshot of these volumes to be from the same point in time view.
-This group of volumes forms a consistency group.
-If a volume belongs to a consistency group, then that volume can only be snapped as part of the named consistency group.
-Restore would also be permitted only on the consistency group.
-Addition or removal of volumes to/from a consistency group is allowed.
+This group of volumes forms a consistency group or snapshot group.
+The other scenario where a snapshot group is required could a scenario where application DB is maintained in one volume, logs in other volume and misc documents in other volume.
+If a volume belongs to a snapshot group, then that volume can only be snapped as part of the named snapshot group.
+Restore would also be permitted only on the snapshot group.
+Addition or removal of volumes to/from a snapshot group is allowed with certain restrictions.

 With this feature the user will be able to

-*   Create snaps of volumes
+*   Create snapshot of a volumes
-*   View all the snaps taken for a volume
+*   View all the snapshots taken for a volume
 *   Restore a volume to a given snapshot
-*   Define a consistency group
+*   Create snapshot of multiple volumes as a group
 *   Delete an existing snapshot
 *   Start / Stop a snapshot
 *   View the current status of snapshot